Community Outreach Programmes

 Interested in sharing your experience as a Mature Student in DCU & making a difference in other adults’ lives?

-The Community Outreach team at DCU collaborates with the local community surrounding DCU to encourage more mature students to consider university as a viable option.
-This is achieved through various initiatives, including campus tours, workshops, talks, fairs, and community events.
+The DCU Community Outreach team engages with the local community to motivate more mature students to consider university.
+This includes campus tours, workshops, talks, fairs, and community events.

-We are now forming a panel of Mature Students interested in giving occasional talks to prospective students, and we would love you to be in touch with us!
+We are forming a panel of Mature Students to give occasional talks to prospective students, and we'd love you to join us!

 If you're interested, please sign up here.

-Aside from the satisfaction you will gain from supporting your peers, this presents a great opportunity for you to enhance your communication, presentation, and public speaking skills.
+Besides supporting peers, this is a great opportunity to improve your communication, presentation, and public speaking skills.

 For more information, contact laurence.vanderhaegen@dcu.ie